joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/11/14/fried-chicken-thanksgiving.html

 **What Will Trump Do With the Public Service Loan Forgiveness Program?**\
-`There is widespread concern that President-elect Trump may end it, since he has tried before.
+`There is widespread concern that President-elect Donald J. Trump may end it, since he has tried before.
 But that may be the wrong thing to fear.`\
 https://nytimes.com/2024/11/14/business/trump-public-service-loan-forgiveness.html

 **Where to Find the Avuncular Donald Trump?
 Check the Manosphere.**\